Employment

 To Apply:

-Send a cover letter, resume, and at least three (3) professional references to: Susan Mallett at smallett@louisburg.edu
+Send a cover letter, resume, and contact information for at least two (2) professional references to the Human Resources, hr@louisburg.edu

 Louisburg College, related by faith to the Methodist Church, is an Equal Opportunity Employer and encourages applications of all qualified individuals.
 It is the policy and practice of the College to provide equal opportunity to all persons.
 The College does not discriminate against its employees or applicants for employment because of race, color, national origin, age (as defined by the Age Discrimination in Employment Act), religion, gender, disability, veteran’s status, or sexual orientation.
 This policy applies to all aspects of the employment relationship including, but not limited to, recruitment, selection, advancement, compensation, benefits, transfer, and termination.